 Prescribing the wrong medication, wrong dose, interactions between the prescribed drugs everything is considered as a medication error.
-For instance wrong dosage of the anticoagulant drug, heparin may cause either serious bleeding complications or clotting risks.
-Hence it is considered as one of the high-risk medications by the medical community.
+For instance the wrong dosage of the anticoagulant drug, heparin may cause either serious bleeding complications or clotting risks.
+Hence it is considered one of the high-risk medications by the medical community.

-When a patient is harmed as a result of a medication, it is termed as an Adverse Drug Event (ADE).
+When a patient is harmed as a result of a medication, it is termed an Adverse Drug Event (ADE).
 Each year, nearly 700,000 emergency department visits and 100,000 hospitalizations are caused due to ADE.
-A medication error may occur at any time during ordering, dispensing, or administration of the medication.
+A medication error may occur at any time during the ordering, dispensing, or administration of the medication.

 Substandard Medical Devices